-- 1. The general starting point is that photos or videos of people in a public place may be taken. - 2.
-At football games, this is more often than not parents and friends taking photographs of their children, or amateur or professional photographers filming a match. - 3.
-Some people however may consider photos or videos of themselves or their children to be unwarranted or obtrusive. - 4.
-Whilst there is no generally recognised right to privacy in these situations, common sense and courtesy must always apply. - 5.
-Key points to remember: - It is not illegal to take photographs in a public place, nor is consent required. - Respect the privacy and wishes of others. - Courtesy is king!
+- 3.1.
+The general starting point is that photos or videos of people may be taken in a public place. - 3.2.
+At football games, this is more often than not parents and friends taking photographs of their children, or amateur or professional photographers filming a match.

+- 3.3.
+Some people however may consider photos or videos of themselves or their children to be unwarranted or obtrusive. - 3.4.
+Whilst there is no generally recognised right to privacy in these situations, common sense and courtesy must always apply.
+Note also the following taken from clause 5.2 of the FFA's Member Protection Policy: